+- (c) The age group within which the elector appears; or - (d) A list of electors in a particular age group; or

-- (a) A copy of a computer compiled list containing the names, residences, and occupations (if any) of the persons whose names are on the dormant file for an electoral district; or - (b) A computer tape, disk, or diskette containing the names, residences, and occupations (if any) of the persons whose names are on the dormant file for an electoral district. - (4) A tape, disk, diskette, or computer-compiled list with information recorded on it under subsection (1) or subsection (2) or subsection (3) of this section may be supplied to the persons described in subsection (6) of this section, and to no other persons.
+(e) Any or all of the above.

+(3) A tape, disk, diskette, or computer-compiled list with information recorded on it under subsection (1) or subsection (2) of this section may be supplied to the persons described in subsection (6) of this section, and to no other persons.
-(5) The Chief Registrar shall supply the information

-described in subsections (1) to (3) of this section if-
+(4) The Chief Registrar shall supply the information described in subsections (1) and (2) of this section to the persons described in paragraphs (a) and (b) of subsection (6) of this section if-